 Who can apply?

-You must be a US citizen or permanent resident, enrolled in an undergraduate program leading to a bachelor's degree.
-You should have completed at least two years of study, but must still be an undergraduate in Fall 2013.
-Preference will be given to students between their junior and senior years.
+You must be a US citizen or permanent resident, enrolled in an undergraduate program at a two-year or four-year institution.
+You should have completed at least one year of study, but must still be an undergraduate in Fall 2023.
 We encourage applications from students from underrepresented groups, or from institutions with limited research opportunities.

 How to apply

-RIOS Program Institute of Marine and Coastal Sciences
+RIOS Program, Department of Marine and Coastal Sciences